 Choose the icon, enter Purchase Return Orders, and then choose the related link.

 Fill in the fields on the General FastTab as necessary.

 On the Lines FastTab, fill the lines manually, or copy information from other documents to fill the lines automatically:

 - Use the Get Posted Document Lines to Reverse function to copy one or more posted document lines from one or more posted documents.
 This function always exactly reverses the costs from the posted document line.
 This function is described in the following steps.

-- Use the Copy Document function to copy an existing document to the return order.
+- Use the Copy from Document function to copy an existing document to the return order.
 Use this function to copy the entire document.
 It can be either a posted document or a document that is not yet posted.
-This function only enables exact cost reversing when the Exact Cost Reversing Mandatory check box is selected in the Sales and Receivables Setup window.
+This function only enables exact cost reversing when the Exact Cost Reversing Mandatory check box is selected on the Sales and Receivables Setup page.